by Sarah Grossbart | Fri., Mar. 6, 2020 5:00 AM

 But any he's just not that into you signals the onetime restaurant manager may have given off did little to squelch Iaconetti's determination.
 After she fended off other hopefuls (bye, Clare Crawley!), she even snagged a card to the fantasy suite where the self-professed virgin speculated she just might do you know what.
 Instead, she lost her heart.
 Haibon broke off their romance, hopped the next flight back to Rhode Island and left Iaconetti in what, at times, can feel like her natural state: crying in front of a camera.

-It's a moment he's looked back on more than a few times since he and the 30-year-old journalist and podcast host starting dating in earnest a few months ago.
+It's a moment he's looked back on more than a few times since he and the journalist and podcast host—marking her 32nd birthday today—starting dating in earnest in early 2018.
 For real this time, with nary an ABC camera in sight.
-"It's interesting to think if we left as a couple on Bachelor in Paradise season two if we would still be dating today," the 29-year-old speculated on "Help!
-I Suck at Dating" May 22, the podcast he shares with fellow alum Dean Unglert and Vanessa Grimaldi, "'cause I go back and forth whether we would be."
+"It's interesting to think if we left as a couple on Bachelor in Paradise season two if we would still be dating today," the 31-year-old speculated on "Help!
+I Suck at Dating" that May, the podcast he shares with fellow alum Dean Unglert and Vanessa Grimaldi, "'cause I go back and forth whether we would be."

 Gun to his head, he said, he'd guess yes, but at this point it doesn't really matter.
 Because when he realized his feelings for his best friend were more than platonic—after several years of internally struggling to decide if the love he felt was that type of love—he knew she'd be receiving all of his roses for the foreseeable future.
 "We see this as, you know, it for us," he explained.
 "Life partner, marriage, kids, the whole—I mean, I hope so."

-And while their journey isn't exactly moving at typical Bachelor warp speeds, they've already checked off one milestone.
-While in Mexico Sunday filming the upcoming season of Bachelor in Paradise—the same site where their relationship began three years ago—Haibon got down on bended knee with a, presumably Neil Lane, diamond in hand.
-The move made good on the vow he told E!
+And while their journey didn't exactly move at typical Bachelor warp speeds, they've already checked off a few milestones.
+While in Mexico filming the 2018 season of Bachelor in Paradise—the same site where their relationship began three years earlier—Haibon got down on bended knee with a Neil Lane princess-cut diamond in hand, making good on the vow he had told E!
 News days earlier at the 2018 iHeartRadio KIIS FM Wango Tango By AT&T: "It feels good to know I'll never go on a first date again."

 After hanging out a few times that summer, Iaconetti invited him to join other franchise alum at a multi-day charity event she was hosting in her Virginia hometown.
 There, she says, she was finally in her element after spending the entirety of their Paradise courtship "constantly scared of another girl coming in" and unable to showcase her true self.
 "I ruled that weekend," she recalled.
 "I was like total boss woman and Jared wasn't my focal point.
 It was putting together these two events."